rakuju87/playwrightTests/Readme.md

-Weather API Automation using Playwright
+**Weather API Automation using Playwright**

-Following AC's are covered
+Following **AC**'s are covered

-AC1.
+1. **AC1**.
 “As a frequent flyer, I want to get current weather data for multiple cities in the world”.
-AC2.
+2. **AC2**.
 “As a frequent flyer, I want to get current weather data for the city at Latitude: -33.865143, Longitude: 151.209900”.
-AC3.
+3. **AC3**.
 “As a frequent flyer, I want to programmatically find the current warmest capital city in Australia”.
-AC4.
+4. **AC4**.
 “As a frequent flyer, I want to programmatically find the current coldest US State using a metadata input file”.

-prerequisite
+**prerequisite**
-    local machine
+Local machine
     1. Nodev18

-Steps
+**Steps**
 1. npm install (It will install all dependencies)
 2. npm run apiTest (It will run all tests under ./test folder)

-Execution report - test-reports/index.html
+**Execution report **- test-reports/index.html

-CI/CD - Every push or PR to main branch run github actions workflow
+**CI/CD** - Every push or PR to main branch run github actions workflow

-Roadmap - Same framework can be scaled to UI - Component and E2E automation.
+**Roadmap** - Same framework can be scaled to UI - Component and E2E automation.